phocean/TopIcons-plus/README.md

 git clone https://github.com/phocean/TopIcons-plus.git
 ```

 Go into the TopIcons Plus project directory and execute the installation script.
-This will compile the glib schemas and copy all the necessary files to the GNOME Shell extensions directory for your own user account (so you don't need admin privileges to run `make`).
-By default, TopIcons Plus will live in the directory `~/.local/share/gnome-shell/extensions/TopIcons@phocean.net/`.

 ```bash
 cd TopIcons-plus
 make install
 ```

+This will compile the glib schemas and copy all the necessary files to the GNOME Shell extensions directory for your own user account (so you don't need admin privileges to run `make`).
+By default, TopIcons Plus will live in the directory `~/.local/share/gnome-shell/extensions/TopIcons@phocean.net/`.

-If you want to install the extension so that it was usable system-wide, you'll have to change the `INSTALL_PATH` variable, and run as root.
+If you want to install the extension so that it will be usable system-wide, you'll have to change the `INSTALL_PATH` variable, and run as root.

 ```bash
 sudo make install INSTALL_PATH=/usr/share/gnome-shell/extensions